DanielStutzbach/blist/blist.rst

     "self" must maintain all the invariants, both when the function stars and it when it returns.

+VALID_ROOT:
+    "self" must be a root node.
+The function must maintain all invariants.

+    Implies VALID_PARENT.

 VALID_USER:
-    This is a user-called function.  "self" is a root node.  "self" must maintain all the invariants, both when the function stars and it when it returns.
+    This is a user-called function.  "self" is a root node.  "self" must maintain all the invariants, both when the function starts and it when it returns.

+    Implies VALID_ROOT.

 VALID_OVERFLOW:
     The function may cause "self" to overflow.
 If so, the function